Th3OneAndOnly/AdventEX/README.txt

 Plans for
                Basic Lib - The simpler, but more powerful TADS.

-Minus Signs:
+Attachment:

-'-' signs -- We should be able to use em'!
-Get rid of the 'Attachable' Class, and replace it with this!
-The minus signs signify 'attachment', which is different then containment.
+Hopefully I might be able to simplify Attachment a bit with some common properties.

 Containment                          v|s.
 Attachment
 --------------------------------------|--------------------------------------